simonuvarov/jit-spray-example/README.md

 We should use some exploit to run our *ActiveX*.
 I used vulnerability in emsmtp.dll.
 Make sure that version of the library you have is 6.0.1.
 So we just rewrite a return address or (in my case I rewrote *SEH* register because it was easier for me).

 But for me it didn't work first.
 The main problem was that the address of the memory where we are supposed to jump was wrong.
-So I needed to use [mona](https://github.com/corelan/mona) - an extension for imunity debugger.
+So I needed to use [mona](https://github.com/corelan/mona) - an extension for Immunity Debugger.
 There're some useful command:
  - !mona pc 14356
  - !mona findmsp
  - !mona find -s "123"